susonwaiba/docker-laravel/README.md

 - Then change remote mapping to `/var/www/laravel` which is default internal mounting dir
 - With above cli interpretter, we can run everything as like local cli interpreter in latest PhpStorm version

+## WSL Setup
+- Works out of box with php container

 Merge request and feedbacks are welcome.